circuscode/hello-dolly-for-your-song/readme.txt

 http://yourblogdomain/wp-json/restful-hello-dolly-for-your-song/text

 = Actions =
-hdfys_new_song
-This Action wil be fired, if a new text was maintained in the settings.
+hdfys_new_song: This Action wil be fired, if a new text was maintained in the settings.
 You can use the following code.

 `function hdfys_do_anything() {`
 ``